kshitij171/IndependentProject/README.md

 # This is an IP project.

-## Website for IIIT-D Micro-bio Lab
+## Website for IIIT-D Microbiome Informatics Lab

 ### `npm start`